NIRSpec MPT - Planner

 MPT section 2: Plan angle

 For most NIRSpec MOS observations, it is recommended that users experiment with several different feasible aperture position angles (Aperture PA) prior to initial proposal submission.
 The Planned Aperture PA field will contain the angle used during planning.
 Once a proposal is accepted, it will be assigned a fixed orientation (an Assigned Aperture PA) and a corresponding window of time when observations will be made.
-These values will appear in the MOS observation template.
-MOS observations must then be re-planned at the assigned angle.
+The Assigned Aperture PA will appear in the MOS observation template.
+MOS observations must then be re-planned to the exact Assigned Aperture PA (to four decimal places).

 The Aperture PA (an angle between 0 and 360 degrees) specifies the orientation of the cross-dispersion axis of the MSA aperture measured east of north.
 Figure 2 shows how this angle is measured on the sky.
 The Y-axis represents the cross-dispersion direction of the MSA.